anaulin/realcoopstories/content/episode/devney-hamilton-sassafras-tech.md

 {{< timestamp "[00:42:34]" >}} _Devney:_ Client work is pretty similar.
 It's just on projects that I'm more excited about.
 And also on a tighter budget.

-{{< timestamp "[00:42:43]" >}} The internal work, some of it's similar, like m_Ana:_ging capacity, lining up our client projects with our actual amount of time we have, the whole running of the organization.
+{{< timestamp "[00:42:43]" >}} The internal work, some of it's similar, like managing capacity, lining up our client projects with our actual amount of time we have, the whole running of the organization.
 We have time set aside once a week, group time together doing organizational stuff.
 And then other times we'll break up into committees.
 We have committees: the HR committee and the outreach committee and that finance committee and the hiring committee.
 We have more committees than people.
 We have like two, or two and a half committees per person.
 They just helps us organize our work and be responsible for everything.
 For example, we run evaluations.
 That's an internal process that needs to be running regularly.
-Our workload m_Ana:_gement needs to be running our finances.
+Our workload management needs to be running our finances.

 {{< timestamp "[00:43:28]" >}} We also have a lot of professional support, which becomes possible, like later on in the life of the co-op.